Ampelosaurus: Skeleton

 Ampelosaurus is one of the most completely known titanosaurian sauropods from Europe.
 Since 1989, over 500 bones discovered at the Upper Cretaceous Bellevue locality of southern France have been assigned to A. atacis.
+In 2023 Vila and colleagues increase this number to 1400 dinosaur bones known at Bellevue, the majority belonging to titanosaurs.
 An abundant amount of well-preserved elements have been uncovered at Bellevue.
 In the original description, only a tooth and some vertebrae were examined.
-In 2005, a complete description was made by Le Loueff of all known material, allowing Ampelosaurus to be much better understood.
-All the material has been assigned to the species, and even though there are some differences in limb proportions, it has all been linked to individual variation.
+In 2005, a complete description was made by Le Loeuff of all known material, allowing Ampelosaurus to be much better understood.
+In 2001 a partially articulated skeleton was found, including a disarticulated skull.
+This specimen, nicknamed "Eva", has not yet been described.
+All the material has been assigned to A. atacis, the observed differences in the proportions of limb bones being at the time interpreted by Le Loeuff as related to individual variation.
+In 2023 however, examination of the material by Vila et al. revealed that many of the bones assigned to Ampelosaurus belong to a distinct titanosaur making it uncertain the assignment of isolated bones to either of these two species.
+This study will lead to the erection of a new titanosaur species and to emended the diagnosis of Ampelosaurus.
+The description of Ampelosaurus below is provisional since some specimens referred to it may belong to another species.

 A. atacis is known from a few, well-preserved teeth and some cranial material, a tooth of which was described in its original description.
 The teeth differentiate Ampelosaurus from Magyarosaurus and Lirainosaurus, both of which are also from Europe.
 The teeth are different from the two later genera as Ampelosaurus has teeth that are roughly cylindrical in the top with thin expansions at the bottom.
 They are 21 mm high and about 6 mm wide.
 Those expansions give its teeth a slight constriction between the root and the crown.
 The teeth are also quite different from the peg-like teeth of titanosaurids.
 The teeth, have a general morphology similar to titanosaurians Antarctosaurus and a braincase from Dongargaon.
 Another skull was described from southern France, but showed some differences, meaning there could have been at least two different titanosaurians in France during the Late Cretaceous.